jerkoch/jerkoch.github.io/_posts/2017-02-07-swiper-no-swiping.md

 It was then that I took a step back and accepted the fact that I was about to roll my own swipeable `UITableViewCell`.
 And of course, I would write it in Swift.
 I spent a long time analyzing the iOS 10 Mail.app swiping behavior - slow motion screen recordings and all.
 I also looked at the News.app, which has similar swipeable cell behavior, although it uses a `UICollectionView`.
 Either way, they are both very similar, with some slight differences in transition animations and the highlighting style when tapping action buttons.

-I wanted to write something that would not only provide a wonderful user experience, but also provide an equally as wonderful developer experience.
+I wanted to write something that would not only provide a great user experience, but also provide an equally as great developer experience.
 And the same principles applied: clarity, consistency, and delight. *Let's put the discoverability debate aside for a moment :)*

 In order to support both the Mail.app and News.app cell swiping styles, my three main objectives were: